Survivor (Palahniuk novel): Characters

 Adam is Tender's older twin brother.
 Because he was the firstborn, Adam got to stay in the Church community in Nebraska and marry, while Tender was among those sent to earn a living for the Church in the outside world.
 Adam is the person who leaked the community's illegal activities to the police ten years prior to the start of the novel, which was the event that instigated the community's mass suicide.
 Since then, Adam has been traveling the country, killing surviving members of the Church and masking the murders as suicides in order to motivate further suicides.
 His motivations are unclear.
 His goal seems to be to completely eradicate the Creedish beliefs and challenge the Church at its core.
 He also may see his actions as merciful to the victims of the cult brainwashing.
 In the course of the novel, he also kills the caseworker and the agent, making Tender the prime suspect in both murders.
 Adam and Fertility help Tender escape from the police as they come to arrest him, and as the brothers travel north in hiding, they return to the Creedish Church Compound, which is now the Sensitive Materials Sanitary Landfill.
 As they argue over their memories of the Creedish way of life, Tender crashes the car, which sends a dashboard figurine (of Tender) into Adam's eye.
 Adam forces Tender to beat him with a rock, thereby killing him.

-Abandoned film adaptation
+Film adaptation

 In 1999, 20th Century Fox optioned the novel.
 Jake Paltrow wrote a screenplay but the project was dropped after the September 11 attacks occurred.
 The project was in development at production company Thousand Words to be written by Albert Torres and directed by Francis Lawrence.
 In 2003, Palahniuk said Trent Reznor had asked to do the music for Survivor, adding "if it ever becomes a movie – which I doubt."

+In December 2025, the film was revived with a new adaptation being directed by Daniel Brown.
+Filming is scheduled for early 2026 in Auckland, New Zealand.